-In response to requests from shareholders to provide a low-cost disposal option for their shares, the directors are proposing a Share Redemption Programme for 2023 which, if approved at the EGM in June, will be available in July.
-Further details available on www.bilplc.com.
+In response to requests from shareholders to provide a low-cost disposal option for their shares, the directors offered a Share Redemption Programme in July 2023.
+Future programmes may be offered and, if so, details would be available on www.bilplc.com.